LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-powerpoint.md

 ### Further help

-* Free services, guides, and resources to help are available from the Plain English Campaign
+* Free services, guides, and resources to help are available from the Plain English Campaign (external website)
-* Measure the readability of the text using Hemingway Editor Font
+* Measure the readability of the text using Hemingway Editor (external website)

+### Font

 * Use a font that is “sans-serif” and clear such as Arial, Helvetica, or Verdana
 * Minimum font-size of 12
 * For continuous text, avoid using capitals - letters in lowercase are read more easily